 A short-arc xenon lamp provides a better spectral distribution, but it has a high infrared content and should be used with an infrared blocking.
 The output of the lamp is also difficult to control.

-An untried concept is to use a fibre optic bundle to collect the output of the xenon lamp.
-A mechanical dimmer (iris or similar) can be used to interrupt the fibre bundle.
-The bundle is then split into several fibres (four will be tried initially), each plugged into the box on different sides.
-Baffles are placed on the inside of the box at each fibre entry to diffuse the light input.
-The inside of the box should therefore be evenly illuminated.
-This is important when testing lanterns that use a 'daylight switch' hidden inside the clear plastic lens cover.

 White LED

 White LED source may provide a sufficient spectral distribution for the calibration process.
-The intensity can be controlled over a large range without a changing the spectral output.
+The intensity can be controlled over a large range without changing the spectral output.

 Daylight